sstelfox/stelfox.net/content/notes/syslog_ng.md

 The `max_connections` option is easy, it should be set based on the number of log clients you expect to have.
-There is memory overhead for each of these slots so setting it very high to ignore it isn't ideal, it's still a good idea to give yourself ~30% overhead to accomadate future clients and reconnection surges when the server may not be aware clients disconnected.
+There is memory overhead for each of these slots so setting it very high to ignore it isn't ideal, it's still a good idea to give yourself ~30% overhead to accommodate future clients and reconnection surges when the server may not be aware clients disconnected.

 The buffer settings should be set based on the peak number of messages any